priyanshu-1112/airline-stock-oil-sentiment-analysis/README.md

 Data extraction using Bloomberg Terminal, data cleaning, and supporting the statistical analysis and interpretation of results.

 ## Authors
-Group Project – MSc Business Analytics
+Dissertation(Group Project) – MSc Business Analytics
 Queen Mary University of London

 Project Team: